 About

 Thank you for interest in applying to the Emory University Diagnostic Radiology Residency Program.
 Our applicants come from a wide variety of backgrounds.
 We seek candidates who have diversity in both their academic and personal experiences.
-For this application year, we will have 14 entry-level (R1) diagnostic radiology resident positions available.

 Applications for the Diagnostic Radiology Residency Program (usually PGY-2 through PGY-5) must be made through the Electronic Residency Application Service (ERAS).
 We fill our Diagnostic Radiology Residency Program positions through the National Resident Matching Program (NRMP).